nunq/mailserver/dns-setup.md

 # dns records
-replace all instances of `example.com` with your domain.
+* replace all instances of `example.com` with your domain.
+* you also need to set up reverse DNS (to your mail fqdn)

 ### letsencrypt
 `example.com.
 A $IP`